 SaM Solutions’ Experience in the Automotive Industry

-Within the scope of one project, SaM’s team created an automatic production control solution for a car maker.
+Within the scope of one project, the SaM Solutions team created an automated production control system for a car maker.

-The customer required an automotive software to monitor, plan and control production.
-Purposed for the use on the assembly lines of automobile plants, the solution should perform high availability and seamless processes.
+The customer required automotive software to monitor, plan and control production.
+Purposed for the use on the assembly lines of automobile plants, the solution should be highly available and provide the seamlessness of processes.
 The customer had the following requirements for the software:

 - Easy user configuration